qiqakotyi/charactercopykata/README.md

 # Character Copy Kata

 This project demonstrates a character copying system using a Copier class, integrated with a RESTful API.
-The application supports single-character and multi-character copying, with robust unit tests.
+The application supports single-character and multi-character copying, with unit tests.

 ## Table of Contents
 1. [Character Copy Kata](#character-copy-kata)